Diabetes, Type 1

 The goal of type 1 diabetics should be to reduce their insulin requirement to a minimum while maintaining the best possible health, especially of the cardiovascular system, through vigilant control of blood sugar levels and attention to diet, exercise and stress reduction.

-Suggested lifestyle and diabetes diet changes
+Suggested lifestyle and diabetes diet changes for type 1 diabetes:

 - Insulin-dependent diabetics are unlikely to be able to discontinue insulin use, and should never attempt to do so without a doctor’s oversight.